mikldk/DNAtools/README.md

 There are two main features of this package:

-  - The numbers of alleles in DNA mixtures.
+  - Computation of the distribution of the numbers of alleles in DNA mixtures.
   - Empirical testing of DNA match probabilities.

-Each are described in a separate vignette, and a small example given below under “Getting started”.
+Each is described in a separate vignette, and a small example given below under “Getting started”.
 The documentation (vignettes and manual) is both included in package and available for reading online at
 <https://mikldk.github.io/DNAtools/>.